Construction of Differentially Private Empirical Distributions from a low-order Marginals Set through Solving Linear Equations with l2 Regularization: CIPHER

-We propose the CIPHER method to generate differentially-private full tables and individual-level synthetic data from a set of LDC tables.
-As mentioned in Section \ref{sec:intro}, the main motivation for the development of CIPHER is the reduction of the query size to save on data storage, leveraging the common knowledge that high-order interactions among the the full cross-tabulation are often meaningless and not worth preserving.
-Figure \ref{fig:storage} shows the drastic reduction in the number of cells that need to be stored if the sets of 1-way, 2-way, 3-way, and 4-way LDC tables are used in place of the full table for varying $p$ (the number of attributes in the original data).
-The order of the LDC tables used for getting the full table is allowed to grow with $p$, but again interactions of very high order are rarely of interest in real-life data and are also hard to explain and analytically and computationally challenging.
+We propose the CIPHER procedure to generate differentially private empirical distributions and individual-level synthetic data from a set of low-order marginals.
+As mentioned in Section\ref{sec:intro}, the main motivation for CIPHER is to reduce the dimension of the query set from which individual-level data can be generated to save on storage and memory, while preserving the population-level signals in the original data.
+Figure \ref{fig:storage} shows the drastic reduction in the number of cells that need to be stored if the sets of 1-way, 2-way, 3-way, and 4-way low-order marginals are used in place of the full table for varying $p$ (the number of attributes in the original data).
+The degree of the low-order marginals from which higher-order marginals are generated is allowed to grow with $p$; but it should always be kept in mind that interactions of very high orders are rarely of interest in real life and are also hard to explain.